Get exclusive member benefits & effect social change. Join Today

 Stop smoking and drinking alcohol in excess to help you heal more quickly and completely.
 Discuss these issues with your doctor if you need help quitting.

 You will probably be given intravenous pain medication in the hospital.
 However, alternative therapies may also help reduce pancreatitis pain, according to the Mayo Clinic.
-(Mayo Clinic) Try yoga, relaxation exercises such as deep breathing, and meditation if conventional treatments do not reduce your pain.
+Try yoga, relaxation exercises such as deep breathing, and meditation if conventional treatments don’t reduce your pain.
 These alternative treatments focus on slow, measured movements that can take your mind off your discomfort.

-Pancreatitis can be controlled with a healthy lifestyle and medical treatment when necessary.
-However, some patients do develop complications.
-These complications are rare, but are more common in people with chronic pancreatitis:
+Some patients may develop complications.
+These complications are rare, but they’re more common in people with chronic pancreatitis:

 Patients who have acute pancreatitis may also be at risk for developing breathing difficulties.